 "It meant a great deal to me," she said.
 "In fact, I was very moved not only by the ceremony but by the warmth and affection I was greeted with by other family members.
 Personal involvement keeps me passionate about my work.
 That's how I keep learning."

 "I think," Janie continues, "that the main advantage women have in working with clients (particularly other women) is getting to know what actually motivates them and why they are committed to accumulating assets.
-If you know what inspires them as well as what worries them, you can help them not only accumulate wealth but gain peace of mind."
+If you know what inspires them as well as what worries them, you can help them."

 Janie has countless stories of how understanding her clients' hopes and fears enables her to go beyond simply providing financial advice to them and to actually care for them.
 Here's another example:

 She has a client whose wife died three years ago.
 "I went to her funeral and now, three years later, have been invited to my client's small upcoming wedding in October.
 He and his fiancée are in their early 70's and he's concerned about maximizing income since his wife-to-be will be retiring soon.
 He commented recently that he feels safe in my hands."

 Here's one more story about how a small gesture that Janie made went a long way in further solidifying an already strong relationship: "Our office is moving and cleaning out files.
 In the process, I found a baby photo of the daughter of one of my clients.
 I sent it to her with a note that said, 'What a beautiful baby!
 And she still is!'
 (Her daughter has just turned 14.)
 My client was absolutely delighted with my thoughtfulness."

 "Random acts of kindness are easy to do and go a long way in strengthening your relationships," Janie counsels.